pepinu/google-interview-university/README.md

 - ### Processes and Threads
     - [ ] Computer Science 162 - Operating Systems (25 videos):
-        - for precesses and threads see videos 1-11
+        - for processes and threads see videos 1-11
         - [Operating Systems and System Programming (video)](https://www.youtube.com/playlist?list=PL-XXv-cvA_iBDyz-ba4yDskqMDY6A1w_c)
     - [What Is The Difference Between A Process And A Thread?](https://www.quora.com/What-is-the-difference-between-a-process-and-a-thread)
     - Covers: